-Existing development that would be within the right-of-way of the Build Alternatives would be removed and relocated.
-Relocation will be conducted in accordance with the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended.
-Relocation resources will be available to all relocates without discrimination.
+Existing development that would be within the right-of-way of the Preferred Alternative would be removed and relocated.
+Relocations will be conducted in accordance with the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended.
+Relocation resources will be available to all relocates without discrimination; for further information, please refer to Communities, Section 3.2.16, page 3-86.
 Future development, such as housing, commercial, industrial, or other facilities would also not have the opportunity to develop on property that is within the right-of-way.
 This is likely to be the only impact that would occur to the property located in Scotland County.
-For the remaining three counties, the the project is expected to offset the loss of developable land over time.
+For the remaining three counties, the project is expected to offset the loss of developable land over time.